smykserhi/Tic_Tac-Toe/README.md

 We also provided you with a set of images you need in the folder **images** and a group of css rules in the file **index.css**.
 We added Bootstrap CDN which means you can use bootstrap classes.
 You can create your own css style and images.

+Create issues on the link below on the parent repo if you are stuck and want to talk about it.
+You can paste code, tag people and refer to other issues there.
+Please use it!
+It will be helpful for mentors and future students to see where common problems are.
+Link here: https://github.com/Code-the-Dream-School/Front-end-React-week-1/issues

 Happy coding!!